Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 ## Atomic functions

-An atomic function is an action with an execution budget of 0.
+An atomic function is an action that consumes 0 from your execution budget.

 goto(line number) `[basic: goto type: int]`<br>
 Jumps to specified `line number` of the script.
 Line 1 is the first action in your script.<br>